-In History & Literature, we believe that learning to read in another language makes you a better reader in any language.
-For that reason, students are encouraged to work toward reading proficiency in a second language by the end of the junior year.
+Learning to read in another language makes you a better reader in any language.
+For that reason, History & Literature students are encouraged to work toward reading proficiency in a second language by the end of the junior year.

 - Students may satisfy the requirement with a single course at Harvard that focuses on reading in the target language.
-Students may petition a course taken pass/fail to satisfy the language requirement.
 Sample courses are listed below, by department.
 Comparative Literature 108: Translating World Literatures, and Comparative Literature 109: On Translation will also satisfy the requirement.

 - Concentrators who elect to complete language citations (which generally require four courses above the introductory level) use the final course in the citation sequence to fulfill this requirement.